 The Sakurayama viewpoint

-Once I had enough of the views, I climbed down to the base of the tower, and walked back to Bushi station, via the south course.
+Once I had enough of the views, I climbed down to the base of the tower, and walked back to Bushi station, via the south trail.
 By 3pm I was back on the road, and from there it was a 15 minute walk back to the station.
 Both hikes were quite short, two hours each, and could be done separately; however, combined they formed a satisfying outing which included forest walking and views of Mt Fuji, and some of the mountain ranges surrounding the Kanto plain.
 Less than an hour later, I was again surrounded by the buildings of Tokyo.

 See the view from the top of the Sakurayama Observatory